907sjl/referrals-bokeh/README.md

 ## Program Structure
 <img src="images/package_diagram.jpg?raw=true"/>

 This example is a standalone Python application using the Bokeh library.
-The Bokeh library, in turn, uses the Tornado package as a lightweight HTTP server to host the HTML pages that contain the Bokeh visuals.
+The Bokeh library, in turn, uses the Tornado library as a lightweight HTTP server to host the HTML pages that contain the Bokeh visuals.

 The Python program divides application logic from data provisioning using separate internal packages.